-Taking into considering the fact that it is one of the most densely inhabited cities in South America and the capital city of Argentina, Buenos Aires is the center of culture, beautiful architecture, unforgettable nightlife and glamorous tango.
+Taking into because it is one of the most densely inhabited cities in South America and the capital city of Argentina, Buenos Aires is the center of culture, beautiful architecture, unforgettable nightlife, and glamorous tango.

 Food and football are also tremendously popular in Buenos Aires, and watching Boca Juniors playing the football match at La Bombonera is the utmost sports experience, especially if it is played against their rivals River Plate.

 Warnings & Dangers in Buenos Aires